dollodart/gssa/readme.md

 this stage, though, because there is no alternative (to my knowledge).
-I was surprised to find no use of SerpAPI for Google Scholar beyond that from the developers of SerpAPI (see https://github.com/topics/serp-api where a limited number of projects are listed not by the developers).
+I was surprised to find no use of SerpAPI for Google Scholar beyond that from the developers of SerpAPI (see https://github.com/topics/serp-api where a limited number of projects are listed not by the developers of SerpAPI).
 Though changes will be made that remove backwards compatibility for a prematurely published project, that only applies to scripts made with the package.
 It doesn't remove any compatibility with the SerpAPI results which are saved as received.
 And what I found lacking when I first used SerpAPI was a way to explore citation networks without wasting queries, which this accomplishes at version 1.

 Given 1 cent per query, and 20 page results for a search, it costs 1.05 cents to query a given publication (because each publication also requires a cite